agustin-Sanchez9/password_manager/README.md

 4. Now just open .bat file and a terminal window should appear with the password manager running.

 If you did not manage to create the .bat file or received an error when trying to execute it, there are multiple tutorials on how to perform this task, so you should not worry and just look for any of them to find a solution to your problems.

+Finally there is the possibility to change the existing .key files to use your own generated keys:
+- To achieve this simply delete both .key files and using vscode uncomment the writeMasterKey() and writeKey() functions, then run the password_manager.py file once so that these keys are created.
+Finally do not forget to comment out both functions again to avoid getting an error or overwriting the generated keys.
+- This must be done the first time you use the program or by deleting the master_password.txt file since you will not be able to decrypt the password when the masterKey.key file is deleted.